Citizenship and Immigration Status Requirements for all Programs

 1. How to determine the date an asylee becomes a qualified alien.

-The date an asylee becomes a “qualified alien” is the date -
+The date an asylee becomes a “qualified alien” is the date:

-• Stated on an Asylum Approval Letter, from a USCIS Asylum Office, as the date asylum was granted under §208 of the Immigration and Nationality Act (INA);
+• Stated on an Asylum Approval Letter, from a USCIS Asylum Office, as the date asylum was granted under §208 of the Immigration and Nationality Act (INA).

 1. How to determine the date a battered immigrant becomes a “qualified alien."

 EXAMPLE: Lai came to the U.S. as a refugee on September 1, 1999.
-One year later she adjusted to lawful permanent residence status.
-Her Permanent Resident card shows her date of entry as September 1, 1999 and has the category code “RE-6”, for “refugee” (see page 70 in the NILC Guide in Appendix II).
-Lai is not subject to the five-year bar, even though she is currently a lawful permanent resident.
+About one year later she adjusted to lawful permanent residence status on December 16, 2000.
+Her Permanent Resident card shows her "Resident Since" date of entry as December 16, 2000 and has the category code “RE-6”, for “refugee” (see page 70 in the NILC Guide in Appendix II).
+Lai is not subject to the five-year bar, so her eligibility date would be September 1, 1999, even though she is currently a lawful permanent resident.

 Worker Responsibilities - WAC 388-424-0006